-In all cases, you will need an inventory created in a specific way, especially with regard to electric / electronic items, which generally need to list each item’s make, model, and serial number, and sometimes, country of origin.
+In all cases, you will need an inventory created in a specific way, especially with regard to electric / electronic items, which generally need to list each item’s make, model, and serial number.
 There are other documents you will need as well, including letters written in grammatically correct Spanish containing certain information and in a certain format.
 You will also need a licensed customs broker and it is an extremely good idea to use a customs broker who is familiar with the Menaje de Casa (because most customs brokers are not) and the particular procedure followed in the geographical location where your goods will cross into Mexico.

 It’s not intellectually difficult to comply with the Menaje de Casa, but you do have to know and follow the rules and work with people who have experience and who also know and follow the rules.
 As written above, the Mexican government treats non-compliance very seriously.